Kratos-036/Sugarcane_disease_detection/README.md

 # Sugarcane-Leaf-Disease-Detection

 This project allows the detection of abnormalities that maybe present on the leaves of the Sugarcane plant and classify/recognize the disease accordingly.
+- This is my FINAL YEAR ENGINEERING GROUP PROJECT

 ### Dataset:
 Link to Dataset: https://www.kaggle.com/datasets/roshitab/sugarcane-leaf-disease-dataset